I'm working with an integrative doctor, do I need a health coach?

 As we worked together over the coming weeks we were able to see that she had blood sugar balancing issues due to how and when she was eating, a very high-stress load, insomnia at 2-3am every night, and 8/10 bloating when eating certain foods.

-None of this was uncovered in the single doctor’s visit, so I was able to make a few dietary and lifestyle modifications and also recommend a SIBO breath test, which came back positive and her doctor was able to treat her more effectively.
+None of this was uncovered in the single doctor’s visit, so I was able to make a few, basic dietary and lifestyle recommendation and also recommend a SIBO breath test, which came back positive and her doctor was able to treat her more effectively.
 Time is valuable and necessary to uncover what’s going on in the body, but also to implement interventions and asses results in order to modify for that unique person.

 2. Guidance to avoid overwhelm